flywire/caption/README.md

 *caption* is a fork of [yafg](https://git.sr.ht/~ferruck/yafg) - yet another figure generator plugin for Python's Markdown.
 It's written and tested with Python 2.7 and Python 3.6 as well as Markdown 3.1.1, but aims at supporting as many versions as possible.
-If you encounter any problems with the given versions or find yourself using *caption* without problems with any others, please give me a hint using the e-mail address listed below.
+If you encounter any problems with *caption* please raise an [issue](https://github.com/flywire/caption/issues), or perhaps you want to contact me through the e-mail address on my profile to contribute.

 It uses the `title` attribute given to an image within Markdown to generate a `<figure>` environment with a `<figcaption>` containing the `title`'s text,